moby/moby/docs/sources/use/workingwithrepository.rst

 of "top-level" repositories and the Central Index.
 This registry may also include public "user" repositories.

-So Docker is not only a tool for creating and managing your own :ref:`containers <container_def>` -- **Docker is also a tool for sharing**.
+Docker is not only a tool for creating and managing your own :ref:`containers <container_def>` -- **Docker is also a tool for sharing**.
 The Docker project provides a Central Registry to host public repositories, namespaced by user, and a Central Index which